-ancient traditions, obscure legends and the epic beauty of western caucasus
+ancient traditions and epic beauty

 Krasnodar – Adygea – Karachay-Cherkessia – Kabardino-Balkaria

 Our scheduled group departures don't suit your plans?
-If you are travelling with friends and there are 5 or more of you, you can set your own dates and we will organise a tour just for you without charging any additional fee.
-If you are travelling solo or with less than 4 companions we will organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.
+If you are travelling with more than 4 friends, you can set your own departure date: we will arrange a bespoke tour just for you for the same price per person advertised below.
+If you are travelling solo or with less than four companions, we will then organise a slightly more expensive tailored tour according to your time schedule and specific geographical preferences.

 DAY 1 - Krasnodar

-- In the morning you will meet our tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).
+In the morning you will meet our tour guide in the lobby of the designated hotel (exact hotel address and meeting time will be communicated well in advance per email; private airport pickup and shuttle service available for a small additional fee).

-- Lunch, dinner and overnight in Krasnodar.
+Lunch, dinner and overnight in Krasnodar.

 DAY 2 - Adygean Lowlands